newatoms/beta/projects/automation/post.md

 <img src="http://i.imgur.com/Ntzcuxt.png" alt="O∗NET variables that serve as indicators of bottlenecks to computerisation" width=100% />
 Credit: Tabel 1 of _THE FUTURE OF EMPLOYMENT: HOW SUSCEPTIBLE ARE JOBS TO COMPUTERISATION?_ Carl Benedikt Frey and Michael A. Osborne.

-There are more disadvantages that lurk beneath this creation of a techo utopia.
+Other than that we must create new jobs, there's an other disadvantage that lurk beneath this creation of a techno utopia.
 In a way, we get dependable on technology.
 A couple of months ago thousands of programmers let the world know that [One programmer almost broke the internet by deleting 11 lines of code](http://uk.businessinsider.com/npm-left-pad-controversy-explained-2016-3?r=US&IR=T).
 It's about what happens when an open source software package gets deleted by the maker.

 Podcast show Reply All from @Gimlet explains it all in their very recent episode: [#69 Disappeared](https://gimletmedia.com/episode/69-disappeared/).
 Although the coding world trebled a bit, they fixed the problem quite rapidly.
 Luckily they're in the problem solving business.